plone/training/mastering-plone/views_3.rst

 brains and objects
 ------------------

-Objects are normally not loaded into memory but lie dormant in the ZODB Database.
+Objects are normally not loaded into memory but lie dormant in the ZODB database.
 Waking objects up can be slow, especially if you're waking up a lot of objects.
 Fortunately our talks are not especially heavy since they are:

-* dexterity-objects which are lighter than their archetypes brothers
+* Dexterity objects which are lighter than their Archetypes brothers
 * relatively few since we don't have thousands of talks at our conference

 We want to show the target audience but that attribute of the talk content type is not in the catalog.
 This is why we need to get to the objects themselves.